Lon Chaney: Career

 By 1917, Chaney was a prominent actor in the studio, but his salary did not reflect this status.
 When Chaney asked for a raise, studio executive William Sistrom replied, "You'll never be worth more than one hundred dollars a week."
 After leaving the studio, Chaney struggled for the first year as a character actor.
 It was not until he played a substantial role in William S. Hart's picture Riddle Gawne (1918) that Chaney's talents as a character actor were truly recognized by the industry.

 Universal presented Chaney, Dorothy Phillips, and William Stowell as a team in The Piper's Price (1917).
 In succeeding films, the men alternated playing lover, villain, or other man to the beautiful Phillips.
 They would occasionally be joined by Claire DuBrey, nearly making the trio a quartet of recurring actors from film to film.
 So successful were the films starring this group that Universal produced fourteen films from 1917 to 1919 with Chaney, Stowell, and Phillips.

 The films were usually directed by Joe De Grasse or his wife Ida May Park - both, friends of Chaney - at Universal.
 When Chaney was away branching out on films such as Riddle Gawne and The Kaiser, the Beast of Berlin (both 1918), Stowell and Phillips would continue on as a duo until Chaney's return.
 Stowell and Phillips made The Heart of Humanity (also 1918), bringing in Erich von Stroheim for a part as the villain that could easily have been played by Chaney.

 Paid in Advance (1919) was the group's last film together, for Stowell was sent to Africa by Universal to scout locations for a movie.
 En route from one city to another, Stowell was in the caboose when it was hit by the locomotive from another train; he was killed instantly.
-The majority of these films are lost apart from a few, including Triumph and Paid in Advance, which survive in private collections or in European or Russian archives.
+The majority of the films made by the trio are lost apart from a few, including Triumph and Paid in Advance, which survive in private collections or in European or Russian archives.